greim/hoxy/readme.markdown

 Using Hoxy With Another Proxy
 -----------------------------------------------

 Hoxy looks for the optional `HTTP_PROXY` environment variable and, if found, uses it.
 In which case you will in effect be using two proxies.
-You could in theory chain several instance of hoxy together using this method, but that would be silly, right?
+You could in theory chain several instances of hoxy together using this method, but that would be silly, right?

     node hoxy.js --port=8082 &
     export HTTP_PROXY=localhost:8082